supchyan/sai2-colored-edition/themes/README.md

 </br></br>

 ## About colors
 All colors is `HEX`.
-If you don't know what is this, intenet should help in that.
+If you don't know what is this, internet should help in that.
 But in two words it's just an `RGB` in `hexadecimal` presentation.
 </br></br>

 ## About theme installation